 Employability at Brunel

-At Brunel University, we are aware of the increasingly competitive graduate job market and use this knowledge as our main research source.
+At Brunel University London, we are aware of the increasingly competitive graduate job market and use this knowledge as our main research source.
 We seek to develop graduates that meet and exceed the expectations, needs and wants of recruiters, giving our students the best possible chance of securing jobs in their desired industries.
-In 2011 86.1% of graduates were in paid employment or further study 6 months after their time at Brunel had ended, and we believe that this is down to our emphasis on employability throughout their time with us.
 At Brunel we believe that your career doesn’t begin when you graduate.
 It begins on your first day here with:

-The Job Shop (a section of the PCC) assists students in finding part-time and vacation work to fit around their degree, so that they can gain paid experience.
+The Job Shop (a section of the PDC) assists students in finding part-time and vacation work to fit around their degree, so that they can gain paid experience.